JeremyXSC/FineGPR/README.md

 ****

 ## Acknowledgements
 We would like to thank authors of FineGPR, and FineGPR-Caption dataset for their work.
 They provide tremendous efforts in these dataset to advance the research in this field.
-We also appreciate [Yuze Fang](https://github.com/yuzefang96), [Mingye Xie](https://github.com/MyronXie), [Guanjie You](https://github.com/YGJsGitHub) for insightful feedback and discussion.
+We also appreciate [Zefang Yu](https://github.com/yuzefang96), [Mingye Xie](https://github.com/MyronXie), [Guanjie You](https://github.com/YGJsGitHub) for insightful feedback and discussion.

 ****